5l1v3r1/pragmash/SPECIFICATION.md

  * `write file.txt (+ 1 (rand))`
  * `set x (+ $y 2)`

-Note that, within nested commands, a bare string cannot contain a `)`.
+Note that a bare string cannot contain a `)`.
 If it does, the parser will mistake it for the end of the code block.
 There are two distinct ways of dealing with this:

     # Bad!
 This code is not valid.
     puts (read filename_ending_in_parenthesis))